International Association of Professional Numismatists: Governance

+Activities

 In pursuit of the objective to encourage numismatic research the association has published or assisted in the publication of a number of important numismatic works.
-In particular it maintains a close liaison with the International Numismatic Commission, and individual members take an active interest in the work of their national numismatic organizations.
+It maintains a close liaison with the International Numismatic Commission, and individual members take an active interest in the work of their national numismatic organisations.

-In 1965 the IAPN held an international congress in Paris to consider the study of and defence against counterfeit coins, and in 1975 the association established the International Bureau for the Suppression of Counterfeit Coins (IBSCC).
-This bureau maintains close links with mints, police-forces, museums and collectors with the publication of specialized reports on counterfeits.
-Since January 1997 the information about new dangerous counterfeits and the scanned photos of the pieces are available on Internet.
-The Bulletin of Counterfeits and Internet-access are restricted to members only.
+In 1965 the IAPN held an international congress in Paris to consider the study of and defence against counterfeit coins, and in 1975 the association established the International Bureau for the Suppression of Counterfeit Coins.
+This bureau maintains close links with mints, police forces, museums and collectors with the publication of specialised reports on counterfeits.
+Since January 1997 information about new dangerous counterfeits and scanned photos of the pieces has been available on the Internet.
+The Bulletin of Counterfeits and Internet access are restricted to members only.

-The members of the IAPN guarantee the authenticity of all the coins and medals which they sell – this is a condition of membership.
-Collectors may purchase numismatic material from any of the firms from the membership list in the full knowledge that if any item did prove to be counterfeit or not as described the piece could be returned and the purchase price would be refunded, without regard to date of purchase.
+Members of the IAPN guarantee the authenticity of all the coins and medals which they sell, which is a condition of membership.
+Collectors may purchase numismatic material from any of the firms from the membership list in the knowledge that if any item proves to be counterfeit or not as described, the piece can be returned and the purchase price will be refunded regardless of the date of purchase.

 Membership of the association is not lightly acquired.
-Applicants have to be sponsored by three members, and the vetting of applications involves a rigorous and sometimes protracted procedure.
-In order to be admitted the applicants must have been established in business as numismatists for at least four years and must be known to a number of members.
-The committee need to be satisfied that they have carried on their business in an honourable manners and that they have a good general knowledge of numismatics as well as expertise in whatever field is their speciality.
+Applicants must be sponsored by three members and the vetting of applications involves a rigorous and sometimes protracted procedure.
+Applicants must have been established in business as numismatists for at least four years and must be known to a number of members.
+The committee must be satisfied that applicants have carried on their business in an honourable manner and that they have sound general knowledge of numismatics as well as expertise in their speciality.

+Medal of Honour

-The Medal of Honour of the association was established in 1963 in memory of its first president, Leonard S. Forrer, and is awarded by the President to persons of distinction whom the association wishes to honour or for distinguished services to the association.
+The Medal of Honour of the association was established in 1963 in memory of its first president, Leonard S. Forrer.
+It is awarded by the President to persons of distinction whom the association wishes to honour or for distinguished services to the association.